Begin the Beguine

-"Begin the Beguine" is a popular song written by Cole Porter.
-Porter composed the song during a 1935 Pacific cruise aboard the Cunard ocean liner Franconia from Kalabahi, Indonesia, to Fiji.
-In October 1935, it was introduced by June Knight in the Broadway musical Jubilee, produced at the Imperial Theatre in New York City.
+"Begin the Beguine" is a popular song written by Cole Porter, composed during a 1935 cruise aboard the Franconia from Kalabahi to Fiji.
+The song was introduced in the Broadway musical Jubilee in October 1935, performed by June Knight at the Imperial Theatre.

-The first successful recording was a swing orchestral version released by Artie Shaw and His Orchestra in 1938.
-In 1981, Julio Iglesias released a Spanish language version which reached No. 1 on the U.K. chart, the first fully Spanish song to top the chart in the country.
+The first successful recording was a swing version by Artie Shaw and His Orchestra in 1938.
+Julio Iglesias released a Spanish language version in 1981, which reached No. 1 on the U.K. chart, the first fully Spanish song to top that chart.

 Music

 The beguine is a dance and music form, similar to a slow rhumba.
 In his book American Popular Song: The Great Innovators 1900–1950, musicologist and composer Alec Wilder, described "Begin the Beguine" as a maverick, it is an unprecedented experiment and one which, to this day, after hearing it hundreds of times, I cannot sing or whistle or play from start to finish without the printed music ... about the sixtieth measure I find myself muttering another title, 'End the Beguine'.